 How many people are you planning to invite?
 Is this for close friends and family only, or do you want more people?
 Are children invited?

-Consider whether to invite people from the guest of honor’s past…he or she may enjoy getting together with childhood friends.
+Consider inviting people from the guest of honor’s past…he or she may enjoy getting together with childhood friends or former co-workers.

 You also need to think about whether you’re inviting local people only, or whether you’ll be including out-of-town guests.